pytorch/pytorch/docs/source/quantization.rst

    We don't have official GPU support yet, but this is an area of active development, you can find more information `here <https://github.com/pytorch/pytorch/issues/87395>`_

-2. Where can I get ONNX support for my quantized model?:
+2. Where can I get ONNX support for my quantized model?

+   If you encounter an issue when exporting the model (using APIs under ``torch.onnx``), you may open an issue in the PyTorch repository by prefixing the issue title with ``[ONNX]``.

+   If you encounter an issue with ONNX Runtime, open an issue at `GitHub - microsoft/onnxruntime <https://github.com/microsoft/onnxruntime/issues/>`_.

-   You can open an issue in `GitHub - onnx/onnx <https://github.com/onnx/onnx>`_  when you encounter problems with ONNX, or reach out to people in this list: `PyTorch Governance | Maintainers | ONNX exporter <https://pytorch.org/docs/stable/community/persons_of_interest.html#onnx-exporter>`_
+   You may reach out to people in this list: `PyTorch Governance | Maintainers | ONNX exporter <https://pytorch.org/docs/stable/community/persons_of_interest.html#onnx-exporter>`_

 3. How can I use quantization with LSTM's?: